TotenDev/node_apns/README.md

 Push objects emit these events:

-* 'clientError' (exception) when a client error occured before connexion
+* 'clientError' (exception) when a client error occured before connection
 * 'authorized' when connected and authorized
 * 'error' (exception) when an error/exception occurs (ENOENT EPIPE etc...)
-* 'end' when the server ended the connexion (FIN packet)
+* 'end' when the server ended the connection (FIN packet)
-* 'close' when the server closed the connexion
+* 'close' when the server closed the connection
 * 'notificationError' (String errorCode, notificationUID) when Apple reports a *bad* notification
 * 'buffer' when the cleartextStream.write() returned false (meaning it is now buffering writes until next 'drain')
 * 'drain' when the cleartextStream is not buffering writes anymore